AtB-AS/atb-hittegods/README.md

 You must register a new azure oauth app.
 Callback uri must be *host*/auth/azureoauth2/callback where where *host* is where the backend server is hosted.
-Client id, client secret, tennt id, resource id and callback uri must be entered into the environment variables.
+Client id, client secret, tenant id, resource id and callback uri must be entered into the environment variables.
 Api permissions must be:
 - email